LearnWeb3DAO/Defi-Exchange-Theory/README.md

 ### Market Makers
 Uniswap is an **Automated Market Maker**.
 Let's try to understand what that means.

 **Market Makers** are entities that provide liquidity (assets) to trading markets.
 In non-orderbook systems, liquidity is what allows trading to be possible.
 That means if you want to sell BTC to buy ETH, the exchange must have an ETH balance you can purchase from in exchange for BTC.
-Some trading pairs have very high liquidity (eg. BTC <> ETH trading pair), but some have extremely low or no liquidity at all (eg. scam tokens, or newly created tokens).
+Some trading pairs have very high liquidity (eg. BTC/ETH trading pair), but some have extremely low or no liquidity at all (eg. scam tokens, or newly created tokens).

 A DEX must have enough liquidity to function and serve as an alternative to centralized exchanges.